 Also, as noted earlier, the 2d stamp was not valid fo overseas use.

-The following six covers are the only covers recorded of both the Boer War stamps ia a mixed franking with a stamp from another issue.
+The following six covers are the only covers recorded of both the Boer War stamps in a mixed franking with a stamp from another issue.

 5d registered inter-colonial letter rate: